NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-Points can be summed/subtracted together or multiplied by a scalar (integer)
+Points can be summed/subtracted together or multiplied by a scalar (integer).

 #### Timers